You are invited to come and worship with us this Sunday.

 We’re located at 675 Belmont Avenue, Mt.
 Pocono, PA 18344

 "For while we were still helpless, at the right time Christ died for the ungodly.
 For one will hardly die for a righteous man; though perhaps for the good man someone would dare even to die.
 But God demonstrates His own love toward us, in that while we were yet sinners, Christ died for us.
 Much more then, having now been justified by His blood, we shall be saved from the wrath of God through Him.
 For if while we were enemies we were reconciled to God through the death of His Son, much more, having been reconciled, we shall be saved by His life.
 And not only this, but we also exult in God through our Lord Jesus Christ, through whom we have now received the reconciliation."

 The Lutheran Church of Our Savior believes this 'Good News' and rejoices that Christ was born for us and died for us.
 The angel said to Joseph, "you shall call His name Jesus, for He will save His people from their sins."
 Matthew 1:21

 For this we are thankful.

 Scripture quotations taken from the NASB.

-Season of the Church Year: Time Of The Christmas
+Season of the Church Year: Time Of the Church

 Thanks to "The Altar Guild Book" by Lee A. Maxwell.